-- Extent of loss or injury to human life.
+- Extent of loss or injury to human life

-- Damage to property and infrastructure.
+- Damage to property and infrastructure; and

 - The needs of the affected community or response, recovery and future prevention and preparedness assistance.

 The purpose of disaster impact assessment is to provide disaster management groups with a source of comprehensive, standardised information on the impact of an event.
 This information is used to set priorities and make decisions relating to the response to an emergency or disaster and to the initial steps leading to recovery.
 There are two basic types of impact assessment:

-- 1. Post Impact Assessment examines the way in which a hazard has affected the community. - 2.
+- 1. Post Impact Assessment examines the way in which a hazard has affected the community; and - 2.
 Needs Assessment examines the type, amount and priorities of assistance needed.

-Under this plan and dependent on the type of damage, Council is the lead functional agency conducting impact assessments.
+Council is the lead functional agency conducting impact assessments.